Frequently Asked Questions

 - Assist in finding other specialist support organisations e.g. solicitors, counselling services, debt advice, benefits help and housing matters, etc.

 - Help clients express their views by writing letters, making telephone calls and arranging meetings with professionals and support services about the client's issues.

 - Prepare clients for meetings.

-- Generally help for the client to express their views and have opinions taken into consideration.
+- Generally help the client to express their views and have their opinions taken into consideration.

-Yes, our services can be provided in both Welsh and English.
+Yes, our services can be provided in both Welsh and English languages.

 No, we offer an entirely independent service, so everything you discuss with us is strictly confidential and we do not withhold any information from our clients.
 Information will not be shared with any other services without your permission.

 Just contact us on 01267 231 122 or FREEPHONE 0800 206 1387.
 You don’t need a referral, our only requirements are:

 - you are suffering from (or feel you may be suffering from) a mental health issue